mdwiltfong/jamming-nx/jamming-app/README.md

 - `name`: name of the playlist
 - `userId`: ID of the user who created the playlist
 - `songIds`: array of song IDs for the songs in the playlist

+GitHub Copilot: Sure, here's an example section you could add to your README file:

+## API Routes

+The app uses the following API routes:

+### GET /status

+Returns a JSON object with a message indicating that the server is running.

+### GET /users

+Returns a JSON array of all users in the database.

+### POST /users

+Creates a new user in the database.
+Expects a JSON object with the following fields:

+- `spotifyId`: Spotify user ID
+- `accessToken`: Spotify access token

+Returns a JSON object with the ID of the new user.

+### GET /users/:id

+Returns a JSON object with the user information for the specified ID.

+### PUT /users/:id

+Updates the user information for the specified ID.
+Expects a JSON object with the following fields:

+- `accessToken`: Spotify access token

+Returns a JSON object with the updated user information.

+### DELETE /users/:id

+Deletes the user with the specified ID.

+### GET /playlists

+Returns a JSON array of all playlists in the database.

+### POST /playlists

+Creates a new playlist in the database.
+Expects a JSON object with the following fields:

+- `name`: name of the playlist
+- `userId`: ID of the user who created the playlist
+- `songIds`: array of song IDs for the songs in the playlist

+Returns a JSON object with the ID of the new playlist.

+### GET /playlists/:id

+Returns a JSON object with the playlist information for the specified ID.

+### PUT /playlists/:id

+Updates the playlist information for the specified ID.
+Expects a JSON object with the following fields:

+- `name`: name of the playlist
+- `songIds`: array of song IDs for the songs in the playlist

+Returns a JSON object with the updated playlist information.

+### DELETE /playlists/:id

+Deletes the playlist with the specified ID.

+Let me know if you have any other questions!

 ## Usage